 state property

-A threadFlowLocation object MAY contain a property named state whose value is an object (§3.6) each of whose properties represents the value of an expression relevant to the location in the context of the code flow.
+A threadFlowLocation object MAY contain a property named state whose value is an object (§3.6) in which each property name represents an expression relevant to the location in the context of the code flow, and the corresponding property value specifies the value of that expression.
 This property enables a SARIF viewer to present a debugger-like “watch window” experience as the user navigates through a code flow.

 EXAMPLE 1: In this example, the state property captures the values of the expressions "x", "y", and "x + y".